therealprocyon/python-port-tool/README.md

 This is a quick and dirty project to check network ports for data that is sent through them.
 It also asks if SSL/TLS is used for that port and asks for a request.
- Plain text connections work fine, but the SSL/TLS part of the client isn't working yet.
+ Plain text connections work fine, but the TLS 1.3
+part of the client isn't working yet.

 ### How to use